kptdev/kpt/site/content/en/concepts/functions/_index.md

 ## Introduction

-KPT Functions are client-side programs that make it easy to operate on a repository of Kubernetes configuration files.
+Config Functions are client-side programs that make it easy to operate on a repository of Kubernetes configuration files.

 Use cases: